 Postdoctoral Research Associate, Engineered Quantum Systems

-- Opportunity to contribute to the research focused on quantum simulation using large two-dimensional ion crystals in a Penning trap
+- Opportunity to contribute to the research focused on quantum simulation and sensing using trapped ions

-- Located on the Camperdown Campus at the School of Physics.
+- Located on the Camperdown Campus in the Sydney Nanoscience Hub – a purpose-built laboratory facility for quantum science.
 Join a community of world-class scientists

-- Full-time Level A, fixed term 12 months with a base salary of $93K - $103K p.a., plus leave loading and a generous employer’s contribution to superannuation
+- Full time, Level A fixed term 12 months offering a base salary of $93K - $103K p.a., plus leave loading and generous employer’s contribution to superannuation

 About the opportunity

-We are seeking to appoint a Postdoctoral Research Associate for projects focused on quantum simulation using large two-dimensional ion crystals in a Penning trap.
+We are seeking to appoint a Postdoctoral Research Associate for projects focused on quantum simulation and sensing using large crystals of trapped ions.

 The Quantum Control Laboratory at the University of Sydney is focused on studies of quantum control, metrology, and quantum simulation using trapped ions.
 The lab is a part of the ARC Centre of Excellence in Engineered Quantum Systems (EQUS), a collaboration of five major Australian universities focused on fundamental and applied research in quantum physics and engineering.
 Furthermore, the University is part of the newly founded Sydney Quantum Academy (SQA).
 Candidates will also have the opportunity to collaborate with external partners supported by major international projects.
 Details of recent publications and ongoing research projects are available here: https://www.sydney.edu.au/science/our-research/research-areas/physics/quantum-science-group.html

-- development of new techniques in the control and detection of large two-dimensional quantum systems, leveraging insights from the fields of quantum physics and atomic physics.
+- explore new techniques in the control and measurement of strongly interacting multidimensional quantum systems, leveraging insights from the fields of quantum physics and atomic physics.

-Primary responsibilities for the candidate will include further development of this experimental apparatus, leading new experimental research directions, mentoring postgraduate and undergraduate students, and providing day-to-day oversight of laboratory projects and students.
+Primary responsibilities for the candidate will include conducting experimental measurements, developing new hardware for system enhancement, exploring new applications of trapped ions, mentoring postgraduate and undergraduate students, and providing day-to-day oversight of laboratory projects and students.